johnzhang1051/discordant-transcript-attempt/README.md

 Therefore, in this type of analysis we will try to find transcripts that are correlated with MITF, but come from genes that don't correlate with MITF.

-This is based on previous work.
+This is based on previous work by Stephen Ostrowski.

 ## Data Sources: